Diaphragmatic pain

 • Breathe properly: Learn to breathe deeply to support optimal diaphragmatic function.
 Appropriate breathing exercises (see above) can help to strengthen your muscles and prevent tension.

 • Keep upright: Make sure you maintain good posture, especially when sitting.
-Avoid leaning back excessively or sitting on one side, as this can contribute to tension in the diaphragm or diaphragmatic area.
+Avoid leaning back excessively or sitting on one side, as this can contribute to tension.

-• Don't give stress a chance: Practice stress management, as stress can increase tension throughout the body, including the diaphragm.
+• Don't give stress a chance: practise stress management, as stress can increase tension throughout the body.
 Meditation, yoga or progressive muscle relaxation (see above) can help to reduce stress.

-• Drink regularly: Drink enough fluids, as a good fluid intake supports the muscles throughout the body.
-Dehydration can contribute to muscle tension (including in the diaphragm).
+• Drink regularly: Drink plenty of fluids, as good hydration supports muscles throughout the body.
+Dehydration can contribute to muscle tension.

 • Get enough sleep: Choose a sleeping position that does not put unnecessary strain on your back and diaphragm.
 A supportive mattress and an appropriate Pillow can help to maintain a neutral spinal position.